Dundee–Aberdeen line: Route and line

 The line runs from south to north and generally runs along the east coast, though it heads inland between Montrose and Stonehaven.
 The line is double-track apart from a 1.5 mi single-track section south of Montrose, which includes the South Esk Viaduct.
 Plans to dual this section were announced in 2008 and again in 2016.
 It is not electrified.

 At its northern terminus, Aberdeen railway station, the line meets the Aberdeen–Inverness line.
 At its southern terminus, Dundee railway station, the line meets the Dundee–Glasgow line (via Perth) and the Dundee–Edinburgh line.
 The five stations between Carnoustie and Dundee are close together and once had a regular stopping service, but this stopped in 1990.
 Since then, they have only had an infrequent parliamentary service.
 An approximately hourly service for Broughty Ferry and Monifieth was restored with the December 2018 timetable change.

 Stations

 Incidents

 On 28 December 1906, a severe blizzard caused 22 deaths and 24 injuries after two trains collided with each other between Carnoustie and Arbroath.
 For more information, see Elliot Junction rail accident.

 The Stonehaven derailment occurred on 12 August 2020 which killed three people and required the line to remain closed between Stonehaven and Laurencekirk until 3 November.
 This section was closed again after a bridge parapet collapsed on 15 January 2021.
-It is expected to reopen on 22 February.
+The line reopened on 22 February 2021.